trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 to provide the URL endpoint required to serve any AID it is serving as a `did:webs` DID as for `did:web` resolution.
 Likewise, any implementation should be able to serve any AID it is serving as a `did:webs` DID and as a `did:keri` DID as well.
-Finally, the same AID may be served under multiple domains at the same time and they should be considered the same DID since the AID portion of the DIDs are the same.
+Finally, the same AID may be served under multiple [[ref: hosts]] at the same time and they should be considered the same DID since the AID portion of the DIDs are the same.

 For each synonymous DID defined above (TODO: we need a way in KERI to declare other domains it is being